-We all have our favorite writers—Jenny Han, Shaun David Hutchinson, and Ellen Hopkins all come to mind.
-But there’s always room in our hearts, and on our bookshelves, for more writers with life-changing stories to tell.
+We all have our favorite authors, but every reader knows that there’s infinite space in our hearts and on our bookshelves for more writers with life-changing stories to tell.

 With that in mind, I would like to introduce you Jason Reynolds.

 You might have heard his name before.
-You might know him as the co-autho of All-American Boys, which he wrote with Brendan Kiely.
-And most recently, he wrote the YA novel Miles Morales, based on one of Marvel Comic’s celebrated teen heroes.
+He is the bestselling and award-winning author of When I Was the Greatest, The Boy in the Black Suit, middle grade novels Ghost & Patina, All-American Boys, which he wrote with Brendan Kiely, and most recently Miles Morales, based on one of Marvel Comic’s celebrated teen heroes.

 He’s the Epitome of Cool